-Bobby Marshall, who was born in Wisconsin but raised in Minneapolis, was the first African-American to earn All-America honors in football in the Western Conference (now the Big Ten).
+Bobby Marshall, who was born in Wisconsin and raised in Minneapolis, was the first African-American to earn All-America honors in football in the Western Conference (now the Big Ten).

 Marshall, who was 44 when he played for Duluth in 1925, and Fritz Pollard were the first African-Americans to play in the NFL.